 - Can you smell when a cat is dying

-- Smelly liter box?
+- Smelly litter box?
 How to get rid of the smell

 Video: Animals reacting to bad smells